Cam Gallagher Player Props: Guardians vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have the 19th-ranked team ERA across all MLB pitching staffs (4.46).
+- The Diamondbacks have a 4.41 team ERA that ranks 18th among all MLB pitching staffs.

-- The Diamondbacks rank 18th in baseball in home runs allowed (80 total, 1.2 per game).
+- Diamondbacks pitchers combine to rank 19th in baseball in home runs allowed (81 total, 1.2 per game).

-- Gallen makes the start for the Diamondbacks, his 15th of the season.
-He is 7-2 with a 3.09 ERA and 93 strikeouts through 84 1/3 innings pitched.
+- Henry makes the start for the Diamondbacks, his 10th of the season.
+He is 3-1 with a 4.86 ERA and 33 strikeouts in 50 2/3 innings pitched.

-- The right-hander last pitched on Sunday against the Detroit Tigers, when he went 5 2/3 innings, allowing five earned runs while giving up 10 hits.
+- His most recent time out came on Tuesday against the Philadelphia Phillies, when the lefty went 4 2/3 innings, surrendering five earned runs while giving up nine hits.

+- In 10 games this season, the 25-year-old has amassed an ERA of 4.86, with 5.9 strikeouts per nine innings.
+Opponents are hitting .258 against him.

 © 2023 Data Skrive.
 All rights reserved.